egovernment/egovernment.github.io/_documentation/fundamentals/inheritance.markdown

 Boolean(prototypeLessObject.hasOwnProperty); // false, no such property exists
 ```

 Still usage of `null` based objects, is now in demise.
-In more recent code, it's more likely you'll see `Map` used for that, as it also appears as even faster dictionary handler than objects created through `Object.create`.
+In more recent code, it's more likely you'll see `Map` used for that, as it also appears as even faster dictionary handler than objects created through `Object.create(null)`.